George Proctor Kane: Early life

-Kane was born in Baltimore, Maryland, US in 1817, into an Irish immigrant family, and at an early age entered the grain and grocery business.
+Kane was born in Baltimore in 1817, into an Irish immigrant family, and at an early age entered the grain and grocery business.
 He was commissioned an ensign in the Independent Grays, a military organization, and afterward commanded the Eagle Artillery and the Montgomery Guards.
 He was later colonel of the First Maryland Regiment of Artillery.

 Mrs. Kane was Miss Anna Griffith, daughter of Capt.
 John Griffith, of Dorchester County, Maryland.